ucsb-pstat/jupyterhub-deploy-docker/README.md

 build the Jupyter Notebook image in the next section.)

 1. Configure `userlist`: Create a `userlist` file of authorized JupyterHub users.
-The list should contain GitHub usernames, and this file should designate at least one `admin` user.
+The list should contain Google usernames (UCSB NetIDs without `@ucsb.edu`), and this file should designate at least one `admin` user.
 For instance, the example file below contains three users, `jtyberg`, `jenny`, and `guido`, and one designated administrator, `jtyberg`: